Antario-Costena/SignalDetection/README.md

 ```
 To proceed we will load the dataset in order to use it for training.

-The idea is to insert in a folder called [obj](https://drive.google.com/drive/folders/1ZY3pJzgI33PpNdYZf1PQI1k_dgzRnprW) all the *images .jpg* with the relative *files.txt* and then compress the folder.
+The idea is to insert in a folder called *obj.zip* all the *images .jpg* with the relative *files.txt* and then compress the folder.
+This folder must be in the folder [dataset](https://github.com/Antario-Costena/SignalDetection/tree/Project/dataset).
 ```
 print("loading dataset...)
 !cp /my_drive/dataset_folder/obj.zip ../